eimis-ans/matrix-double-bridge/readme.md

 Then restart synapse `cd matrix && docker-compose down && docker-compose up -d`

+On element:

 - invite slack bot `slackbot` to your slack admin room
 - invite the slack bot to the room you want to bridge and get its room id
 - link a slack clannel : in the slack admin room, write the command

    `link --channel_id $CHANNEL_ID --room $ROOM_ID:matrix.{{ DOMAIN }} --slack_bot_token $TOKEN`

+On Slack:

+- Also don't forget to invite the slack bot to the slack channel

 ## 🗨️ Chat